theUltraMarine19/CS3245-IR_HW4/README.txt

 This module contains the methods for handling synonyms and retrieving the postings for a given term or its synonyms.

 synonyms.py
-This module uses wordnet to return synonyms and the postings of the synonyms for a given term.
+This module uses wordnet to return synonyms and their postings for a given term.

 thesaurus.py
-This module builds a co-occurrence matrix out from the term document matrix,
+This module builds a co-occurrence matrix out from the term document matrix, which is built during index itself, based on the terms from the corpus, and for any given term, it gives us the list of the most similar terms in the corpus (using the term document similarity weights).

 dictionary.txt
 The dictionary with terms and their head, tail and document frequency.